mailpile/www.mailpile.is/blog/2014-11-21_To_PGP_MIME_Or_Not.md

 the two.

-Putting attachments in an archive would largely be a matter of convenience for the end-user, as it allows us to stop transmitting file-names in the clear, while allowing the user to use standard, well understood tools to interact with the contents.
+Putting attachments in an archive would largely be a matter of convenience for the recipient, as it allows us to stop transmitting file-names in the clear, while allowing the user to use standard, well understood tools to interact with the contents.
 Without such an archive, we either have to transmit file names in the clear, or ask users to